Difference Rewards Policy Gradients: Related Work

-Another important line of work for us is that on difference rewards \cite{aristocrat}, that already served as a basis for some existing algorithms like COMA. \citeauthor{airflow} \cite{airflow} use difference rewards in learning to control a fleet of air vehicles that has to coordinate on traffic routes. \citeauthor{credit} \cite{credit} propose two difference rewards-based value-functions to improve multi-agent actor-critic in the $\mathbb{C}$Dec-POMDP setting, while \citeauthor{potential} \cite{potential} combine difference rewards and potential-based reward shaping to improve performance and convergence speed.
-Also, \citeauthor{objective} \cite{objective} apply difference rewards to multi-objective problems, speeding up learning and improving performance.
-Finally, some works try to improve the standard definition of difference rewards: \citeauthor{difference} \cite{difference} propose to approximate difference rewards using tabular linear functions when it is not possible to access the value of the reward for the default action through a simulator, while \citeauthor{reward1} \cite{reward1} and \citeauthor{reward2} \cite{reward2} both propose to approximate the difference rewards by using only local information.
+Another important line of work for us is that on difference rewards \citep{aristocrat}, that already served as a basis for some existing algorithms like COMA. \citep{airflow} uses difference rewards in learning to control a fleet of air vehicles that has to coordinate on traffic routes. \citep{credit} proposes two difference rewards-based value-functions to improve multi-agent actor-critic in the $\mathbb{C}$Dec-POMDP setting, while \citep{potential} combines difference rewards and dynamic potential-based reward shaping \citep{theoretical,shaping} to improve performance and convergence speed.
+Also, \citep{objective} applies difference rewards to multi-objective problems, speeding up learning and improving performance.
+Finally, some works try to improve the standard definition of difference rewards: \citep{difference} proposes to approximate difference rewards using tabular linear functions when it is not possible to access the value of the reward for the default action through a simulator, while \citep{reward1} and \citep{reward2} both propose to approximate the difference rewards by using only local information.
 With the exception of the latter, the aforementioned works all uses value-based algorithms to learn, while our method resorts to a policy gradients algorithm, that recently showed great premise in multi-agent learning contexts.